 Many of the designs on our list are lightweight or almost trail runner-like in nature, but La Sportiva’s burly Spire is backpacking-ready—or just about as close as a hiking shoe gets.
 It feels sturdy and substantial with good stiffness and a thick midsole, effectively isolating you from rough and rocky trails (La Sportiva even goes so far as calling it a low-cut hiking boot).
 Throw in excellent protection and grip over a variety of terrain, plus a quality build that we’ve come to expect from this Italian climbing brand, and you have one of the more capable hiking shoes on the market.

 Why isn’t the La Sportiva Spire ranked higher?
 At nearly 2 pounds, it’s heavy for a low-top hiking shoe and sits relatively high on the ankle.
-Second, the $209 price tag makes it the most expensive model on this list, and notably more expensive than many hiking boots.
-Finally, we appreciate the accommodating fit that should work well for most foot types, but the shoe is a little wide at the heel and we had to cinch it down tightly to avoid slippage.
+Second, the $209 price tag makes it the most expensive model on this list—and notably pricier than many hiking boots, even.
+Finally, we appreciate the accommodating fit that should work well for most foot types, but the shoe is a little wide at the heel, and we had to cinch it down tightly to avoid slippage.
 These issues aside, it’s hard to knock the performance chops or build quality of the La Sportiva, and it offers a nice step up in on-trail performance and durability compared to the TX4 Evo below...
 Read in-depth review

 See the Men's La Sportiva Spire See the Women's La Sportiva Spire